infomomtelo-sketch/title22-blog/blog/medication-compliance.md

 ---

 ### 🎓 For Approved RCFE & ARF Training Vendors
 Are you a state-approved ICTP or Continuing Education trainer?
 Teaching theoretical Title 22 regulations is hard when your students cannot picture the real-world screens they will use on the job.
 Partner with us to get a **Free Lifetime Title22 Classroom Account** pre-seeded with a dummy facility, mock residents, and live MAR dashboards to use during your training lectures.
-Plus, your graduates receive an exclusive 90-day trial in your program's name.
+Plus, your graduates receive a custom free trial in your program's name.

 👉 **[Join the Title22 Trainer Partnership Program Today](https://title-22.com